-We spend a few minutes at the memorial in respect of the price these Canadians had paid.
+We spent a few minutes at the memorial in respect of the price these Canadians had paid.
 It’s always surprising just how the impact of the war is still being felt and how important it is to remember those who fought in the Wars and died.

 Tullan Strand and the Wishing Chair

-Continuing on down the path we saw the signs for the Fairy Bridges and Wishing chairs and followed the trail.
+Continuing on down the path from the memorial we saw the signs for the Wishing Chair and the Fairy Bridges and followed the trail.

 In moon-lit splendour sport and play,

 Span chasms dark and lowering where

 And then the dear old Wishing Chair,